 Mr. Lalonde promotes an approach focused on teamwork and staff commitment; mutually beneficial labour relations, and results-based management.
 With this approach, he successfully led large-scale organizational transformations.
 A life-long volunteer, he sat on the Boards of Directors of Centraide Prescott-Russell, Alfred Swim Club and Caisse populaire d’Alfred.

 I fully share HGH values of compassion, innovation and excellence.
 In particular, I have a special interest in the health and care provided to our aging population.
-I will apply my experience to help with the major transformations that the hospital will go through between now and 2018.
+I wish to apply my experience to help with the major transformation that the hospital is going through.

 Mr. Lalonde holds a Civil Engineering Technology diploma from Algonquin College.
 He also earned the LEAN Master title from Mouvement québécois de la qualité and received a Masters Certificate in Municipal Leadership from York University.
 He lives in Plantagenet.